Kong/ngx_wasm_module/README.md

-This module enables the embedding of [WebAssembly](https://webassembly.org/) runtimes inside of [Nginx](https://nginx.org/) and aims at offering several host SDK abstractions for the purpose of customization and/or introspection of the Nginx web server/proxy runtime.
+This module enables the embedding of [WebAssembly](https://webassembly.org/) runtimes inside of [Nginx](https://nginx.org/) and aims at offering several host SDK abstractions for the purpose of extending, and/or introspecting the Nginx web server/proxy runtime.

-Currently, the module aims at supporting the [proxy-spec](https://github.com/proxy-wasm/spec) host SDK and support Wasm filters identical to those running on
+Currently, the module aims at supporting the [proxy-wasm](https://github.com/proxy-wasm/spec) host SDK and support Wasm filters identical to those running on
 [Envoy today](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/wasm_filter.html).